egor-progger/pointlinejs/README.md

 4. open in browser address http://localhost:9001

-For Docs, Examples, and everything else see: /_ TODO create gitbut io pages _/
+For Docs, Examples, and everything else see: https://egor-progger.github.io/pointlinejs/documentation/

 # Development